What is Burn Rate in Crypto? Understand the Basics

 What is Burn Rate in Crypto: The Fundamental Process

-How Tokens Are Permanent
+How Tokens Are Permanently Removed

 The Mechanics Behind Token Burning